sahahn/BPt/docs/search_types.rst

 The algorithms vary on the following parameters,

 noise_handling
+    How re-evaluations are performed.

     - "random" : a random point is reevaluated regularly
     - "optimistic" : the best optimistic point is reevaluated regularly
     - a coefficient can to tune the regularity of these reevaluations

-    (default = ('random', .05))
+    (default = (None, .05))

 mutation
+    The strategy for producing changes / mutations.

     - "gaussian" : standard mutation by adding a Gaussian random variable (with progressive widening) to the best pessimistic point
     - "cauchy" : same as Gaussian but with a Cauchy distribution.
     - "discrete" : discrete distribution
     - "fastga" : FastGA mutations from the current best
     - "doublefastga" : double-FastGA mutations from the current best (Doerr et al, Fast Genetic Algorithms, 2017)
     - "portfolio" : Random number of mutated bits (called niform mixing in Dang & Lehre "Self-adaptation of Mutation Rates in Non-elitist Population", 2016)

     (default = "gaussian")

 crossover
+    Optional additional of genetic cross over.

     - True : Add genetic crossover step every other step.
     - False : No crossover.

+    (default = False)

 "OnePlusOne"
 *************************************************